In beer antitrust case, U.S. puts successful theory to a new test

 The government’s merger guidelines, which describe how regulators address mergers between rivals, outline circumstances in which coordinated effects are likely to occur, such as in markets where pricing is transparent, where barriers to the market are high and where market players have a history of coordination or collusion.

-The market leaders were H&R Block, TaxACT and Intuit Inc (INTU.O), the maker of TurboTax.
+The market leaders were H&R Block, TaxACT and Intuit Inc , the maker of TurboTax.
 The government claimed that the merger would have created a duopoly between H&R Block and Intuit.

 It also argued that TaxACT, which was the first to offer all federal taxpayers a free digital do-it-yourself product on its Website, had played a constraining force on the market and that if it disappeared, it would encourage H&R Block and Intuit to limit their free offerings.